symcode/mediawiki_symfony_bridge/README.md

 ## Installation

-  composer require dev-master
+    composer require symcode/mediawiki_symfony_bridge dev-master

 ## Configuration

-edit your LocalSettings.php and add this at the end
+edit your LocalSettings.php, add this at the end:

     $wgSessionName = "SFSESSID";
     $wgAuth = new Symcode\Mediawiki\SymfonyBridge\AuthBridge('/your/path/to/symfony/root', 'http://your-symfony-aplication.com');